 1 cup Urad Dal/Ultham Paruppu/White Lentils

-1tsp Methi seeds/Vendyam/F
+1tsp Methi seeds/Vendyam/Fenugreek seeds

 Salt